stha1122/Data_Analytics_Project/Exploratory Data Analysis On Netflix Data/README.md

 # ❀  Repository Overview  ❀
 This repository is about EDA performed on the Netflix.
    - It has a python notebook where all the coding has been done.
-   - It also has the relevant datasets and files used for this analysis.

 # ❀  Technologies Used  ❀
 * Python